The Incredible Machine (album): Production and influences

-Influences were drawn from English electronic group Orchestral Manoeuvres in the Dark (OMD), progressive rock musician Peter Gabriel, and the hair metal genre.
+Influences were drawn from English electronic group OMD, progressive rock musician Peter Gabriel, and the hair metal genre.
 AllMusic critic Thom Jurek felt that the album also borrowed from Joshua Tree-period U2, and post-New Gold Dream era Simple Minds.

 Promotion

 In promotion of the album, the duo began "The Incredible Machine Tour", which kicked off in Primm, Nevada on April 23.
-The tour visited 63 cities through October 2010.
+The tour visited 63 cities through October 2011.
 The theme of the tour is inspired by steampunk, a style described by The New York Times as "a subculture that is the aesthetic expression of a time-traveling fantasy world, one that embraces music, film, design and ... fashion".
 Nettles also explained their reasoning behind the theme, saying "It started out as a literary movement in the '80s.
-Basically, it's based on the concept of 'if' during the Victorian era and the age of inventionism, If instead of moving and evolving toward the cyber-world that we're in now -- with plastic and computer and silicon chips -- what if we just kept it really romantic and organic and made it about steam engines and machines?
+Basically, it's based on the concept of 'if' during the Victorian era and the age of inventionism, If instead of moving and evolving toward the cyber-world that we're in now – with plastic and computer and silicon chips – what if we just kept it really romantic and organic and made it about steam engines and machines?
 So this, visually, was a beautiful launching pad for us and also the metaphors that can come from it".
-Bush commented saying, "We have this real interesting moment -- that I'm not sure it happens a lot of the time in your career -- where we were making an album, but at the same time, we were completely redesigning our presentation of our music.
+Bush commented saying, "We have this real interesting moment – that I'm not sure it happens a lot of the time in your career – where we were making an album, but at the same time, we were completely redesigning our presentation of our music.
 So the album itself reaches a little bit further to each of the new parts of who we are and our influences and the places that we love and was inspired kind of forwards and backwards by the development of the show at the same time".
 Prior to the release of the album, three promotional singles were released exclusively on Apple's iTunes Store as a "Countdown To: The Incredible Machine".
 The countdown began on September 28, with the release of "Incredible Machine" and continued with "Wide Open" being released on October 5, and "Little Miss" being released on October 12.